all-in-one-of/Eve/README.md

 # Eve: 3D animation Houdini pipeline

 ## Introduction
-This is an **out of the box VFX pipeline** for a single artist or animation studio using Houdini application.
+"Eve" is an **out of the box VFX pipeline** for a single artist or animation studio using Houdini application.
 It is full CG oriented pipeline which can handle small tasks with just a few shots as well as huge projects like animation feature or TV series.

+This repository is a clean version of early created [Houdini](https://github.com/kiryha/Houdini) pipeline.

 ## Requirements and Installation
 Currently, Eve designed to be run on Windows OS.